Pollepel Island: Current status

 In the 21st century, the castle is the property of the New York State Office of Parks, Recreation and Historic Preservation and is mostly in ruins.
 While portions of the exterior walls still stand, all the internal floors and non-structural walls have since burned down.
 The island has been the victim of vandalism, trespass, neglect, and decay.
 Several old bulkheads and causeways that submerge at high tide present a serious navigational hazard.
-On-island guided hard hat tours were recently made available through the Bannerman's Castle Trust.
-The castle is easily visible to riders of the Metro-North Railroad Hudson Line and the Amtrak Empire Service and Adirondack lines.
-One side of the castle, which carries the words "Bannermans' Island Arsenal", is also visible to southbound riders.
+On-island guided tours were made available in 2004 through the Bannerman's Castle Trust.
+The castle is easily visible to riders of the Metro-North Railroad Hudson Line and the Amtrak Empire Corridor lines.
+One side of the castle, which carries the words "Bannerman's Island Arsenal", is also visible to southbound riders.

 Sometime during the week before December 28, 2009, parts of the castle collapsed.
 Officials estimate 30–40 percent of the structure's front wall and about half of the east wall fell.
-The collapse was reported by a motorist and by officials on the Metro-North.
+The collapse was reported by a motorist and by officials of Metro-North.

-On April 19, 2015, the island was the destination of a kayak trip taken by Vincent Viafore and his fiancée.
-Viafore drowned, and his fiancée was charged with his murder.
+On April 19, 2015, the island was the destination of a kayak trip taken by Vincent Viafore and his fiancée Angelika.
+Viafore drowned, and Angelika was charged with his murder.
 On July 24, 2017, she pled guilty to criminally negligent homicide and served a short time in prison.

 On June 28, 2015, the public art piece Constellation by Beacon-based artist Melissa McGill debuted on and around the castle ruins.
 The work consists of seventeen LEDs mounted on metal poles of varying heights, which when lighted for two hours each night are intended to create the appearance of a new constellation.